dmbarbour/glas/docs/GlasDesign.md

 We could develop a language where the file is essentially a database, and there are graphical tools to render and modify the database.
 This would simplify integration with tables and structured data, graphical representations of behavior, and so on.
 Incremental compilation over large databases is possible by leveraging *caching* carefully.

-### Macro Preprocessing

-We could develop generic Text->Text languages, perhaps based on a macro preprocessor with dedicated headers (at the preprocessor layer).
-I've hinted at this with the ".m4" extension previously.
-Developing a good preprocessor language could simplify embedded DSLs and syntactic sugars.

 ### Extensible IDEs

 Glas uses a pattern of naming modules to extend the glas system, e.g. 'lang-ext' or 'glas-cli-opname'.
 This pattern could further be leveraged to support projectional editors, REPLs, internal wikis, module system browsers, and other features of an integrated development environment.